plausible/docs/docs/custom-event-goals.md

 This is the whole extent of the API.
 It's intentionally very slim so as to keep the SDK small and quick to load.

 If you want to trigger form submissions, button clicks etc. you need to implement the code for that yourself.
-This is an example of code we use to track custom events (trial signups) on our own website:
+This is an example of code we use to track custom events (trial signups) on our own website.
+We have listed few other code examples further down this page.

 ```javascript
 registerForm.addEventListener('submit', function(e) {